dotnet/runtime/docs/design/mono/diagnostics-tracing.md

 ## Scenarios

-.Net supports several different EventPipe scenarios using tools mainly from diagnostics repository.
+.NET supports several different EventPipe scenarios using tools mainly from diagnostics repository.
 MonoVM include support for several of these scenarios, running tools like `dotnet-counters` and `dotnet-trace` to collect and analyze runtime performance data.
-Other things like requesting a core/gc dump or attaching profiler over EventPipe is currently not supported on MonoVM.
+Other things like requesting a core dump or attaching profiler over EventPipe is currently not supported on MonoVM.

 Due to differences between runtimes many of the NativeRuntimeEvents won't apply to MonoVM.
 Only a selected amount of NativeRuntimeEvents will initially be added to MonoVM.
 Current supported NativeRuntimeEvents can be viewed in MonoVM include file, https://github.com/dotnet/runtime/blob/main/src/mono/mono/eventpipe/gen-eventing-event-inc.lst.
 Since primary focus is EventPipe and mobile platforms (iOS/Android), ETW and LTTng providers have currently not been integrated/enabled for NativeRuntimeEvents on MonoVM.